 This is certainly not an exhaustive list of commonly excluded perils, so you should discuss the coverage you want with your agent and carefully review the policy.
 Further, you should inquire about purchasing coverage for an additional premium if you are interested in coverage for any of these perils.

-How will an insurance company use biographical and background information on my homeowner policy?
+How will an insurance company use biographical and background information?

 Underwriters use a great deal of information to analyze the risk associated with providing coverage.
 Information you provide will allow the underwriter to determine whether to provide a policy with certain types of coverage based on a designated premium.
 The insurance company might consider derogatory credit history, such as late payments, write-offs, tax liens and bankruptcies.
 There are certain types of information the insurer may not consider, such as religion, ethnicity, race, gender, marital status, disability, gender, age or income.

-Does my insurance coverage extend to a burst pipe in the plumbing system?
+Does your insurance coverage extend to a burst pipe in the plumbing system?

 While homeowners insurance typically covers a sudden discharge of water from a burst water pipe in a home’s plumbing, this does not mean that your insurance carrier will not try to avoid paying for water damage.
 For example, the insurer might contend that the loss was the result of neglect.

-Will homeowners coverage pay for the cost of jewelry stolen from my home?
+Will homeowners coverage pay for the cost of jewelry stolen from your home?

 Although your standard homeowners policy will cover jewelry as part of its personal property coverage, standard policies generally provide monetary limits for this type of coverage.
 If you have jewelry that has substantial value, you might want to purchase additional coverage.

-How do I determine the value of my home for purposes of homeowners insurance coverage?
+How do you determine the value of your home for purposes of homeowners insurance coverage?